Zedruc/PlaceDEJoin4Role/README.md

 **Cooldown:**
     Cooldown for the bot to not reach the api limit, recommended to be set to something at least greater than 4

+**Role Management:**
+    The role you want the bot to give to people must be BELOW the bot's role

 ## Contributors